Brian-Pho/Textbook-Notes/content/posts/books/the-feeling-of-what-happens/index.md

 - Its intriguing that the constancy that's essential to life (homeostasis) has the exact properties that we're searching for in consciousness.
 That is stability and a definition of self.
 - The urge to stay alive is present in most organisms, but the degree to which an organism knows about the urge differs between organisms.
 - Humans are keenly aware of this urge thanks to consciousness.
-- Homeostasis: the coordinated physiological reactions which maintain most of the steady states of the body and which are so peculiar to the living organism.
+- *Homeostasis*: the coordinated physiological reactions which maintain most of the steady states of the body and which are so peculiar to the living organism.
 - The description of a single cell parallels the the description of the brain.
     - To sense chemical imbalance is like perception.
     - To know how to fix the imbalance is like memory.